MichaelMarchiano/R4.0-Engine/README.md

 It is maintained by the community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/)
-is also accessible from the Godot editor.
+is also accessible from the editor.

 The official demos are maintained in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well.